SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/about-cse-insight-ui.md

 #### Entity details in the right pane

-When you select an Entity on the page, the right pane displays details about that Entity.
-The information displayed depends on what type of Entity is selected and can include:
+When you select an entity on the page, the right pane displays details about that entity.
+The information displayed depends on what type of entity is selected and can include:

 * A Threat indicator (if any)
-* A link to the Entity’s details page
+* A link to the entity’s details page
 * Geographic location
 * Suppression Status
 * Tags
 * [Entity Criticality](/docs/cse/records-signals-entities-insights/entity-criticality), if it is set to something other than the default
 * Metadata such as geographic location, Inventory information, the [Network Blocks](/docs/cse/administration/create-use-network-blocks) it falls within, as applicable, and so on.
-* A Signal graph if the Entity was the primary Entity in any Signals during the detection window (time/date is the horizontal axis and severity of each Signal is the vertical axis; the icon/color for each point depends on the Signal type)
+* A signal graph if the entity was the primary entity in any signals during the detection window (time/date is the horizontal axis and severity of each signal is the vertical axis; the icon/color for each point depends on the signal type)
-* Lists of the recent Signals and Insights the Entity has been associated with, and links to each object’s details page.
+* Lists of the recent signals and insights the entity has been associated with, and links to each object’s details page.

-#### Accessing related Entities using the API
+#### Accessing related entities using the API

-You can access related Entity information using the Cloud SIEM API.
+You can access related entity information using the Cloud SIEM API.
 For more information, see [Cloud SIEM APIs](/docs/cse/administration/cse-apis).